First book printed in America sells for record $14.2 million

 Although it had been estimated to fetch up to $30 million, it easily surpassed the previous mark of $11.5 million, paid in December 2010 for John James Audubon's "Birds of America."

 American businessman and philanthropist David Rubenstein purchased the book.
-He is the co-founder and co-chief executive officer of the U.S. private equity firm Carlyle Group LP(CG.O).
+He is the co-founder and co-chief executive officer of the U.S. private equity firm Carlyle Group LP.

 Sotheby's said Rubenstein plans to loan it to libraries across the United States, before it will be put on long-term loan to one of them.